systats/systats.eu/content/_index.markdown

         <div class="content">
           Social Sciences
         <div class="sub header">
-          Combining interesting research questions about human behavoir and decisions with statistics and machine learning is never boring but enlightening. n 2018, I started to investigate Alt-Right radicalization on social media and terrorism informatics thanks to VOX-Pol.
+          Combining interesting research questions about human behavoir and decisions with statistics and machine learning is never boring but enlightening.
+In 2018, I started to investigate Alt-Right radicalization on social media and terrorism informatics thanks to VOX-Pol.
         </div>
       </div>
     </h2>